apollographql/principled-graphql/README.md

 # Principled GraphQL

-This website highlights best practices for implementing and scaling a data graph.
+This website highlights best practices for implementing and scaling a graph.
 It's built with [Gatsby](https://gatsbyjs.org) using [our custom theme](https://github.com/apollographql/gatsby-theme-apollo/tree/master/packages/gatsby-theme-apollo-core).

 ## Developing locally